Eshwar-7/food-menu-app/README.md

 # food-menu-app
-A Django-based Food Menu application where restaurants can add, manage, and display their menu items with prices and descriptions.
+A Django-based Food Menu application where restaurants can add, manage, and display their menu items with prices and descriptions